Frequently Asked Questions about LiveChat’s GDPR compliance

 11. Does LiveChat share any of personal data with any sub processors (other entities)?

-To make our services work properly, we use other companies’ services (generally a software).
-We do so to improve our tools, enable and simplify their usage.
+To make our services to work properly we use other companies’ services (generally a software).
+We do so to improve our tools, enable, and simplify its usage.
 If there is a necessity to give other processor an access to a part of your data firstly we make sure that this company will gain only an actually necessary data (i.e. only an email address for email service provider).
 Secondly we enter into agreement with such company (sub-processor) to make sure they provide at least the same level of protection as we do.
 You can find more information about rules of subprocessing in our DPA and here is a current list of our subprocessors: https://www.livechatinc.com/kb/livechat-third-party-data-processors/

 As a company offering its services in SaaS model, we are aware that security of our customers and their data is crucial.
 We treat security as a basic aspect of our business.
 We know that it is a matter of trust.
 This is why we have implemented a number of safeguards even before GDPR was adopted.
 Currently, we made sure our safeguards comply with the Regulation and adjust some new if necessary.
 We encourage you to familiarize yourself with our security overview: https://www.livechatinc.com/kb/livechat-security-and-data-storage/.